schwarzkopfb/tesseract-ocr/docs.md

 ### #2

 All the methods of this module are supporting both callback and promise based usage.
-That means they're working well with async functions:
+That means these are working well with async functions:

 ```js
 async function parseTextFromImage(source) {